Kees-van-der-Oord/NiVerDig/README.md

 ![image](https://user-images.githubusercontent.com/62476661/217347414-aca8b5b0-afa4-4753-8365-cf5a42ce7b02.png)

-On the Scope panel, press the T button to enable the trigger and select the ‘BNC 1’ trigger source and the Normal trigger mode.
+On the Scope panel, press the T button to enable the trigger and select the â€˜BNC 1â€™ trigger source and the Normal trigger mode.
 Enable recording with the first button.
 The camera triggers sequence is generated on the BNC 2 as soon as the trigger on BNC 1 arrives:

 ![image](https://user-images.githubusercontent.com/62476661/217347468-720211e2-12e1-44f3-af27-2595d052dbf8.png)